Recoskie/Fl64/README.md

 alert( Fract );
 ```
-The above will calculate the best possible fraction for the entire float number, but the next example will cut off "1000" at the very end of the max representable value.
+The above will calculate the best possible fraction for the entire float number, but the next example will cut off "10" at the very end of the, of an float value to where it gets rounded off in the computer at max representable value.

 ```javascript
 var Float = 0.7777777777777778; //Closest value of 7/9.